Architecture Diagram Definition

 The principle of the Office concept is: By separating concerns with regards to software applications in the front-office, mid-office, and back-office, the applications for these three domains can be integrated and focused much better on their task.

-Front-office applications are applications that deal with client data and often need to be updated much more frequently than back-office applications.
+Front-office applications deal with client data and must be updated more frequently than back-office applications.
 So placing all these applications together makes it easier to integrate and deduplicate them.

-This is also the case with Mid - and Back Office applications.
+This is also true with Mid - and Back Office applications.
 Back-office applications are often transaction processing applications that are hardly updated every month with new functionality.
 Also, the application platforms and the sizing of their infrastructure are significantly different from front-office applications.

 Grouping applications logically and or physically in front, mid, and back-office will cause you as an organization to make better use of the applications.

-This specific architectural diagram helps CxOs, managers, and architects to make decisions like deduplication of application modules, and replacing, merging, integrating, and phasing out applications.
-The result of this work is that the organization's application landscape will comply better with the enterprise strategy and the return on IT investments (how well you make use of the IT equipment you bought), will be higher.
+This specific architectural diagram helps CxOs, managers, and architects make decisions like deduplicating application modules and replacing, merging, integrating, and phasing out applications.
+The result of this work is that the organization's application landscape will comply better with the enterprise strategy and the return on IT investments (how well you use the IT equipment you bought), will be higher.

 So every organization benefits from creating these kinds of architectural diagrams and maintaining them on Dragon1.